 Those are some solid specs for breezing through Windows 11 with ease.
 Multitasking apps, browsing, streaming and more should all prove to be a smooth and comfortable experience, too.
 It also comes with a 39W fast charger, capable of juicing it up to 80 percent in under an hour, with up to 13.5 hours of total battery life on offer for all-day sessions at the library.

 There was a time when bringing a gaming PC to uni meant breaking your back lugging a gargantuan laptop around.
 Thankfully, the world has moved on.
-Today, you can get powerful gaming laptops that are small and light enough to slip into a bag, and this one from Asus has plenty going for it.
+Today, you can get powerful gaming laptops that are small and light enough to slip into a bag, and the Asus TUF Gaming A15 has plenty going for it.

 For a little more than the high-end Surface Laptop Go 2 above, you can nab Huawei’s MacBook-like 16in notebook.
 The MateBook 16 features an Intel Core i5 processor with Xe graphics and 8GB of RAM, but with a more generous 512GB of storage.
 Bump up the price to just under a grand, and you’ll be upgraded to a more powerful Core i7 model.
 This comes with 16GB of RAM and 512GB of storage.